pocha/django-blog/README.md

 This will create a folder *django_blog* with the following structure.
 Here, *django_blog* is the name of our project.

-A Django project is a collection of settings for an instance of Django, including database configuration, Django-specific options and application-specific settings.
+<strike>A Django project is a collection of settings for an instance of Django, including database configuration, Django-specific options and application-specific settings.</strike>

 	├── django_blog
 	│   ├── __init__.py